You are here

 He has been involved in theatre since junior high school when his love of Neil Simon's plays was created by extensive scene work in Adele Mallin's 8th Grade Drama Class.
 He continued his theatre work in high school under the direction of Barbara Goodwin onstage and Ronald Masters in the scene shop in the LA suburb of Eagle Rock, CA. After a short and misguided stint in print journalism in college, he returned to the theatre and decided to go to graduate school for theatrical design.

 David A. Miller is a professional director, playwright and educator.
-David joined the faculty at Bloomsburg University in the fall of 2012 and teaches all levels of Acting, Directing and Playwriting.
+David joined the faculty at Bloomsburg University in the fall of 2012 and teaches all levels of Acting, Directing and Playwriting, and directs mainstage productions for the BU Players.

-David is the Artistic Director of The Artful Conspirators, a NYC-based collective of emerging and established theatre artists dedicated to creating new theatrical work that includes the audience as a participant in the theatre-making process.
-David’s most recent work with the Conspirators includes directing Leaving IKEA: A Play in Two Cantos and creating Brooklyn Underground: Theatrical Stories from the Green-Wood Cemetery.
+David is the former founding Artistic Director of The Artful Conspirators, a NYC-based collective of emerging and established theatre artists dedicated to creating new theatrical work that includes the audience as a participant in the theatre-making process.
+David’s work with the Conspirators includes directing Leaving IKEA: A Play in Two Cantos and creating Brooklyn Underground: Theatrical Stories from the Green-Wood Cemetery.

 David is a resident director for Amphibian Stage Productions in Fort Worth, TX.
-He will direct The Nosemaker's Apprentice for Amphibian in the 2014 season.
+Most recently he directed The Nosemaker's Apprentice for Amphibian in the 2014 season.
 His other productions Amphibian productions include Wittenberg by David Davalos (Outstanding Direction and Outstanding Performance by an Ensemble, Dallas Fort Worth Critics Forum), Gutenberg!
 The Musical!
 (Best Production of the Year, Reader's Choice, Fort Worth Weekly), Below the Belt by Richard Dresser (Outstanding Direction, Dallas-Fort Worth Critics Forum) and readings of Mystery of Irma Vep and All This Intimacy.
 NYC Directing: NYMF, Prospect Theater Company, Vital Theater Company, WTE Theatre, Samuel French OOBR, Piper Theatre, The New Acting Company.
 Seattle: Annex Theater, Seattle Children’s Theatre.

 As a playwright David’s plays include A Lesson in Art, Second Pipe of Desire, The Journeyman of Breuckelen and numerous collaboratively generated new plays with young people and with professional artists.
 David's more recent plays include Mystic in the Savage State (Workshop, Strange Sun Theatre, Fall 2013), Sisters of the Eternal Knot (Workshop, The Artful Conspirators, 2013) and The Flames (Act One Festival, Secret Theatre, NYC, 2013; Alternative for Performance in Collective:10 Festival, NYC, 2013).